gfahrni/Simple-Image-Grader/README.md

 # Simple Image Grader

-**Simple Image Grader** is a lightweight Python/Kivy application for quickly reviewing and grading images associated with patients.
-It provides a simple interface to toggle multiple grading criteria, navigate between patients, and save results to an Excel file.
+**Simple Image Grader** is a lightweight Python/Kivy application for reviewing and grading patient images.
+It provides a simple interface to toggle grading criteria, navigate between patients, and save results to an Excel file.

 ---